- The Daily Wag!

 Of course, this "feed me" look is also accompanied by a whole lot of other sneaky tactics designed to help infiltrate your defenses.
 It could be a furry head on your knee or snuggling into your lap, an inquisitive paw on your leg, or maybe even a questioning bark to say, "How about sharing some of that with me?"

-Then there are those dogs who decide to take matters into their own hands -er, paws.
+Then there are those dogs who decide to take matters into their own paws.
 When they think you're not looking, they'll make a grab for whatever item of food is closest, and then squirrel it away to a hiding place so they can enjoy it in peace.
-Others will follow their noses and start going through the trash to find any scraps, which is not only a little bit naughty but can actually be quite dangerous to their health.
+Others will follow their noses and start going through the trash to find any scraps, which is not only a little bit naughty, but can actually be quite dangerous to their health.

 The History of Dogs Eating Human Food

 It wasn't until the second half of the 19th century that specially manufactured pet food rose to prominence.
-Ohio electrician James Spratt developed the first dog biscuit in the 1860s, made from wheat, vegetables, beetroot and beef blood.
+Ohio electrician James Spratt developed the first dog biscuit in the 1860s that was made from wheat, vegetables, beetroot and beef blood.
 Then, in the 20th century, advances in manufacturing technology, combined with a burgeoning advertising industry and an increase in awareness of how to care for our furry friends, saw the commercial pet food industry really take off.

 However, recent years have seen a growth in popularity of home-cooked doggy diets, with an increasing number of pet owners keen to avoid commercially manufactured and highly-processed foods.
 The fact that we've welcomed dogs into our homes has also given our canine companions plenty more opportunities to access scraps and leftovers from the family dinner table.

-The Science of Human Food That Dogs Can't Eat
+The Science of Feeding Dogs Human Food

 - Apples (with seeds removed)